Session Recommendations

 Perhaps more abstractly, recommendations of sessions are also made if the AI has identified a reason you would be interested in the speaker.
 Typically it needs more information about you to make this decision to the certainty needed here, so it is rarer.
 However, some recommendations are created based on this expected interest.

-Speed sessions are a little different from other types of sessions as they do not have speakers and are instead sets of one:one auto-generated meetings for the people attending the session.
+Speed Networking sessions are a little different from other types of sessions as they do not have speakers, and are instead sets of 1:1 auto-generated meetings for those attending.

-These will be specifically recommended if any of your connections, or people you have expressed interest in have added these sessions to their schedules.
-That is a good expression of interest as not only is your connection/interest swipe present, but it is likely that there will be people similar to them present as well - making it likely that you will have an interest in others attending this session as well.
+These sessions will be recommended specifically if any of your connections or individuals you have shown interest in have added these sessions to their schedules.
+This is considered a strong expression of interest because not only are your connections or interests present, but it is likely that there will be other people similar to them attending as well.
+This increases the likelihood that you will have an interest in others attending this session.

 Similar People: